nikithab20/spring-boot-task_Docker/README.md

 }

-3:To Get list of people with name :http://localhost:8100/people/?name=Meera
+3: GET - To Get list of people with name :http://localhost:8100/people/?name=Meera

 [
     {